 Everything you need to know about the Jucy Champ

-In the US, unlike in Australia and New Zealand, there’s only one option when it comes to hiring a Jucy vehicle – the Jucy Champ.
+In the US, unlike in Australia and New Zealand, when we rented with Jucy their was only one option – the Jucy Champ.
 This is a four person vehicle, converted in-house by Jucy from a minivan base, which is either a Dodge Grand Caravan or a Chrysler Town and Country.

 Jucy hires their vehicles to anyone over 21 years of age with an English language drivers license (pick up an International Driving Permit or a certified translation if your license is from a non-English country before you leave), and you can drive the vehicle anywhere in the US or Canada.
 You can even have multiple drivers at no extra cost, as long as they meet the requirements.
 If you are worried about driving in the USA, I’ve written a guide featuring some of my top tips for driving in the USA to help get you going on the road!